 Get to know your local second hand stores.
 Wherever you live, unless it has a population of 5, you probably have a local second hand store.
-The more upscale the neighborhood the better the possibility of high end fashion clothes.
-So, go in regularly as their stock probably changes daily.
-Ask when they have sales or if they have student discounts if you are a student.
+The more upscale the neighborhood, the better the possibility of high end fashion clothes, so go in regularly as their stock probably changes daily.
+Ask when they have sales or if they have student discounts, if you are a student.
 Many second hand stores use color tags and will rotate out certain colors on certain days.
-This is good information to know if you find something you like and it will be on sale the next day.
+This is good information to know if you find something you like, and it will be on sale the next day.

-Try second hand store shopping when you travel I have found some of my best scores while traveling.
+Try second hand store shopping when you travel; I have found some of my best scores while traveling.
 Thrift shopping in San Francisco and New York are quite different from the ones in my medium sized town.
 Also, thrift stores specialize in clothing for the local climate so if you have not packed appropriately, you might find something just right for your evening outing.

-Of course there is always Ebay, once exclusively second hand now it is necessary to search through the online shops to find real bargains.
+Great, inexpensive second hand clothes can be gotten online.
+Of course, there is always Ebay.
+Once exclusively second hand, it is now necessary to search through the online shops to find real bargains.
 Don’t forget to read the description carefully and check the price of shipping.
 There are also exclusively second hand web sites like thredup.com and swap.com., neither of which have I used.
-The benefit of these option is you don’t have to go anywhere and in these two cases you can sell your gently used clothing as well.
+The benefit of these options is that you don’t have to go anywhere, and in these two cases, you can sell your gently used clothing as well.

-It may not satisfy your need for immediate gratification but as Macklemore so famously said in his song Thrift Shop “ I’m gonna pop some tags, Only got twenty dollars in my pocket, I’m hunting , looking for a come-up, This is @#%*@ awesome.”
+It may not satisfy your need for immediate gratification, but as Macklemore so famously said in his song Thrift Shop “ I’m gonna pop some tags, Only got twenty dollars in my pocket, I’m hunting , looking for a come-up, This is @#%*@ awesome.”